devrajs144/CSC360_AU2420181/README.md

 # CSC360 Course Repository

-This repository contains my reflection journals and sample programs for my university course, **CSC360: Computer Graphics and Digital Image Processing**, taken as part of the Monsoon Semester 2026.
+This repository contains my reflection journals and sample programs for my university course, CSC360: Computer Graphics and Digital Image Processing, taken as part of the Monsoon Semester 2026.

 This repository documents my coursework for CSC360, combining hands-on Java implementations of graphics concepts with lecture-wise reflection journals.